 Infectious/contagious organisms that are responsible for diseases such as AIDS, hepatitis or tuberculosis pose a serious safety hazard to anyone who comes in contact with them.
 There is a lack of good evidence demonstrating that the methods used to preserve bodies will inactivate (kill) these organisms.
 To reduce the risk that any of our staff or students might contract any of the above diseases, we will not accept donations from anyone who has an active infection or is thought to be a carrier.
 If a pledge/prospective donor contracts any of the above communicable diseases, please alert the Anatomical Gift Program so that we can remove the donor from our list.

 A pledge may be withdrawn at any time prior to death.
 A written statement to that effect is requested so that we may change our records.

 As a registered donor to the Anatomical Gift Program, you should inform your family about your decision to donate your body; in particular, your next of kin.
 We encourage you to make your decision known to relatives, close friends, minister, and attorney.

 Signing the Anatomical Gift Consent form constitutes a legal document and can only be revoked by the donor.
 However, if you anticipate or expect your family not to agree, call our office (315-464-4348) for information on appointing an agent that can carry out your wishes.

 Bodies donated to Upstate's Anatomical Gift Program will be used primarily for the teaching of anatomy.
-Health professionals from first year medical and physical therapy students to residents and faculty at the Upstate Medical University benefit greatly from the opportunity to engage in active, hands-on learning about the intricacies of the human body.
+Health professionals from first year medical, physical therapy and physician assistant students to residents and faculty at the Upstate Medical University benefit greatly from the opportunity to engage in active, hands-on learning about the intricacies of the human body.